4rn3/rl_school_project/README.md

+#1 Assignment
+For the assignment I need to chose 2 algorithms, train them on an environment we haven't seen before and compare them.

-# 1. Evironment
+# 2. Evironment
-### 1.1 What is Space invaders
+### 2.1 What is Space invaders

 Space invaders is a classic shoot them up arcade game from 1978 developped by Tomohiro Nishikado. <br>
 The goal is to defeat wave after wave of descending aliens with a horizontally moving laser to earn as many points as possible without getting hit by the aliens.<br>

 ![Screenshot](Space_Invaders.jpg)

-# 2 Algorithms
+# 3 Algorithms

-### 2.1 Which algorithms to compare
+### 3.1 Which algorithms to compare

 For this project I'll be using the Deep Q Learning algorithm and the Actor-critic algorithm. <br>

-I chose these algorithms since I wanted to test the difference in performance between a value and policy based algortihm.<br>
-Disclaimer, actor-critic is considered a hybrid architecture of value- and policy-based algorithms but was quite a bit faster than the other policy based algorithm I've tried so to save time I went with AC<br>
+Orignally I wanted to compare a value based apporach with a policy based one.
+For my value based algorithm I opted for DQN since I thought it would preform better than tabular Q-learning or SARSA because of the (possibly) large state space.
+I also find it a more intresting algorithm because of the neural network part.
+I compared some policy based approaches but in the end settled on actor-critic because of the time to train (didn't have that much time for this assignment) and lack of inherit overfitting.
+This is not a true policy based algorithm but rather a hybrid between policy and value based so in the end I wouldn't call it a true comparison.<br>

 The algorithms will be compared on: <ol> <li>Training time</li> <li>Episodes rewards</li> <li>Agent results</li> </ol>

-### 2.2 Deep Q learning (DQN)
+### 3.2 Deep Q learning (DQN)

 Deep Q learning is a value based algorithm, <br>
 A value based algorithm trains a value-function that outputs the value of a state or state-action pair.
 That value-function is then used by the policy (which is chosen in advanced) to take an action. <br>